curtpw/cri/index.md

 ## [](#raspberry-pi)**Plasma Globe with Raspberry Pi**
 ![](https://curtpw.github.io/cri/images/plasma.jpg)

 I have soldered wires to the power switch of the Plasma Globe (yes, caps) so that the switch can be bypassed.
 These wires have been attached to a relay which is essentially a computer controlled switch.
 This relay will be attached to the GPIO (General Purpose Input Output pins).
 You will configure the Pi so that it can be accessed over Bluetooth and made to turn the Plasma Globe on an off.
 If we are trying to display a non-binary value we might make the Plasma Globe turn on an off at various speeds - low speed for a low value and high speed or even always on for a high value.
-You may have trouble connecting to two devices at once (the hacker wearable and the Pi Zero) in which case you will have to switch disconnect from the one device before connecting to the other.
+You may have trouble connecting to two devices at once (the hacker wearable and the Pi Zero) in which case you will have to disconnect from the one device before connecting to the other.

 1. If you have not already completed the mobile app above install Evothings as instructed above.
 A large portion of this project section also includes mobile app development using Evothings.
 2. Take a look at the Evothings Raspberry Pi example and download the example files